antononcube/MathematicaVsR/Projects/BrowsingDataWithChernoffFaces/README.md

 ## Comparison

 The Mathematica interface was made over a larger set of datasets.
-Because of that its usefulness was repeatedly examined and evaluated during the development process to much fuller the degree that the R package Shiny (R-Shiny) interface in [4,5].
+Because of that its usefulness was repeatedly examined and evaluated during the development process.
+From the exposition in [4] we assume that a similar level of evaluation effort has been made for the R package Shiny (R-Shiny) interface [5].

 * Pages of faces
   - R-Shiny handles pages of items with its built-in functionality (e.g. data table).
   - For the Mathematica part a special implementation of handling pages had to be done.
+  - For both implementations using pages of faces optimizes the browsing.
+(See the section "Paginated faces" in [4].)

 * Face coloring
   - The automatic coloring of Chernoff faces is not a functionality the Mathematica package [2] provides.
 So it had to be programmed.